Tutorial

 Revolt!

 The combinators in the Cmdliner.Arg module allow to extract command line arguments as terms.
 These terms can then be applied to lifted OCaml functions to be evaluated.
+A term that uses terms that correspond to command line argument implicitely defines a command line syntax fragment.
+We show this on an concrete example.

 In a chorus.ml file, consider the chorus function that prints repeatedly a given message :

-let chorus count msg = for i = 1 to count do print_endline msg done
+let chorus ~count msg = for i = 1 to count do print_endline msg done

 we want to make it available from the command line with the synopsis: